-- ➤ The performance of the Bank - > The performance of the business unit - > Individual performance of the employee, - ➤ Other risk perceptions and economic considerations - e.
-A discussion of the Bank's policy on deferral and vesting of variable remuneration and a discussion of the Bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. - As of now, Bank is not offering variable pay and hence no such deferrals of variable except for MD & CEO. - Employee Stock Option Scheme/Employee Stock Option Plan as may be framed by the Board from time to time in conformity with relevant statutory provisions and SEBI guidelines as applicable will be excluded from the components of variable pay. - f.
+- > The performance of the Bank - > The performance of the business unit - ➤ Individual performance of the employee, - > Other risk perceptions and economic considerations - e.
+A discussion of the Bank's policy on deferral and vesting of variable remuneration and a discussion of the Bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. - As of now except for MD & CEO, Bank is not offering variable pay and hence except for MD&CEO no such deferral of variable pay is being offered. - Employee Stock Option Scheme/ Employee Stock Option Plan as may be framed by the Board from time to time in conformity with relevant statutory provisions and SEBI guidelines as applicable will be excluded from the components of variable pay. - f.
 Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the Bank utilises and the rationale for using these different forms.